Department of Business

 Prerequisites: Sophomore standing at time of registration and consent

-Each of these software application topics will be taught in seven-week modules.
-Emphasis is placed on practical applications.
+Each of these software application topics is taught in seven-week modules.
+Practical applications are emphasized.
 Students in areas outside of business are encouraged to elect modules that may be of interest.

 Advanced spreadsheet financial functions and analytical tools will be applied to business and financial situations.